-The lavalier necklace style features a chain or small link necklace that is fairly long.
-It terminates in a single large pendant or tassel, which often has additional pendants or tassels dangling from it.
+The lavalier necklace style features a chain or small link-necklace that is fairly long, terminating in a single large pendant or tassel which often has additional pendants or tassels dangling from it.

 Though named for a mistress of Louis XIV, the style is usually associated with turn-of-the-20th-century jewelry.
 The lightness and delicacy of the lavalier perfectly complemented the frothy, pastel-hued fashions of the Edwardian era.
 It remained popular into the 1930s although materials and colors became bolder, moving into the Art Deco era.

 A variation of the lavalier is the négligée.
-This term is used when danging pendants are of unequal length.
+This term is used when dangling pendants are of unequal length.

 08 of 11